Last fact-checked: 15 September 2020

-Want to change your look with Double Eyelid Surgery in Cancun?
-This procedure is also known as Asian blepharoplasty due to its popularity among Asians for changing their single eyelid into a double eyelid.
+The procedure is also known as Asian blepharoplasty due to its popularity among Asians for changing their single eyelid into a double eyelid.

 Cancun is also considerably less expensive for plastic and cosmetic surgery procedures than the US, Canada, most of Europe and Australia/New Zealand.
-If you’re looking for a holiday where you can combine your surgery then Cancun should be one of the destinations on your list.
+If you’re looking for a holiday where you can combine your surgery, then Cancun should be one of the destinations on your list.

-It isn’t surprising really as medical tourism is a business built on trust.
-If international clients are not comfortable then they just wouldn’t come.
-Those that do typically have a good experience and recommend it to their friends and relatives.
-The customer care standards are excellent, but so too is the medical expertise.
-Doctors who treat foreign patients speak good English, and many have trained in the US and have the same qualifications as a surgeon back at home has.
-You will find US Board Certified surgeons in Cancun and clinics adhering to internationally-recognised health and safety procedures–all signs that promote reliability and trustworthiness.
+Mexico offers good quality and value for the medical tourist, and Cancun is one of the jewels in its crown.
+It’s an upscale resort town and the healthcare facilities are modern, luxurious and upmarket as well.
+Customer care standards are excellent, but so too is the medical expertise.
+Doctors who treat foreign patients are usually fluent in English and many have trained in the US, with the same qualifications as a surgeon back at home.
+You will find US board-certified surgeons in Cancun and clinics adhering to internationally-recognized health and safety procedures–all signs that promote reliability and trustworthiness.

-In Cancun double eyelid surgery costs around US $3,000 (CAN $3,900; EURO €2,700; UK £2,200; AUS $3,900) compared to the United States where it’s around $6,000 (CAN $7,700; EURO €5,400; UK £4,500; AUS $7,800).
+In Cancun, double eyelid surgery costs around US $3,000 (CAN $3,900; EURO €2,700; UK £2,200; AUS $3,900) compared to the United States where it’s around $6,000 (CAN $7,700; EURO €5,400; UK £4,500; AUS $7,800).